 - Whitening mouthwash

-The lowest percentage of hydrogen peroxide can be found in whitening mouthwashes.
-There is a small risk of gum or skin irritation when using peroxide, but this can be minimized by rinsing it off thoroughly.
-Therefore, mouthwashes or even toothpaste should have low-test Peroxide.
-This is why using whitening mouthwashes are not as effective compared to whitening kits or strips and it is better to use them in conjunction with other products.
+The lowest percentage of peroxide can be found in whitening mouthwashes.
+There is a small risk of gum or skin irritation, but this can be minimized by rinsing it off thoroughly.
+Using whitening mouthwash is not as effective compared to whitening kits or strips, so it is better to use them in conjunction with other products.

 There are other DIY teeth whitening ways that people can make the mixtures themselves.
-Although it may sound interesting to make your own hydrogen peroxide solution or paste at home, these DIY methods are not recommended due to higher risks, and dentists’ consultation is a must.
-By the way, to make hydrogen peroxide rinse or hydrogen peroxide paste, you can do it as follows:
+Although it may sound interesting to make your own peroxide solution or pate at home, these DIY methods are not recommended due to higher risks, and dentists’ consultation is a must.

-Some people have another method as those that you may have seen on the TikTok or in the Instagram.
+Some people have another method as those that you may have seen on TikTok or Instagram.

 - They dip a piece of clean cotton in the hydrogen peroxide solution and rub it on the teeth